taboege/gambas3/main/lib/test/gb.test/taskell.md

 - Skip all
     > Parse `1..0 # SKIP` style TAPs indicating that a whole test was skipped.
 - Document Approximate and RelativeApproximate
+- Plan
+    > If a plan failes it has to be reported in the TAP output as well as in the summary which is not the case at the moment.